GFaure9/yaml-ML/README.md

 - instructions to load the data (folder path, file name and format, separator type)
 - the target variable

-This is done in our case by writing the following line in our configuration file:
+This is done in our case by writing the following lines in our configuration file:

 ```yaml
 name: "CustomerPipeline"